rpbt/libraries/serve/README.md

     <version>1.0-SNAPSHOT</version>
 </dependency>
 ```
 If you are creating a plugin/mod and shading the library, make sure to relocate all rpbt classes to avoid collisions.
-[See this example.](../README.md#Relocating)
+See the root README.md.

+Follow the instructions in `rpbt-core` for getting an HTTP repository.

 Serve works with any API as it only provides a url and hash for you to use.
 The following instructions are for the Bukkit API.
 ## Usage with the Bukkit API (`paper-api`)